-Outside the building in question, the sculpture responds to the recommendations of the report.
+Outside, the sculpture responds to the recommendations of the report.
 It provides a supporting structure while blending into the institutional architecture and providing seating for visitors.
-Through these differing restrictions, examiners and exhibition visitors were offered separate ways to access the work.

 Three screens displaying coloured number sequences (ascending, descending, randomised), three ticket machines with corresponding coloured tickets, and a memo entitled Recommendations on Management, Participation and Community Optimisation in the Queue are spread across the space, creating a dislocated queuing system for an exhibition space community.

 Visitors are invited to take a number and join one of three queues.
 The memo offers instruction on positive queuing etiquette, claiming the experience as a beneficial one – when performed correctly.
 Set against this is the convoluted repurposing of terms dealing with the transmission of data packets and the management of machine interaction.

 The possibility of a complete or optimum experience is queried as participants are reduced to an arbitrary number within the work, and it becomes clear that there is nothing at the front of the queue.

 The looping text and two videos describe the symbiotic relationship between a building and its building maintenance unit (BMU).